 You can use the Cost of Attendance budget to get a rough idea of the maximum you can safely spend on living expenses for the upcoming year.
 But before you request loans, use our budget worksheet to break down your living expenses and determine how much you actually need to borrow.
 Try to do this before you are locked into rent.

 We also suggest that you project your borrowing over four years and visit www.finaid.org/calculators and use their loan calculator to help you estimate your future repayment amounts.

 While the living allowances in the budgets represent moderate medical student costs, many of our students tell us they live on less than we allow.
 The living expenses portion of the Cost of Attendance Budget is based on the following maximum figures:

 |Rent/utilities (incl internet, laundry,

 The Financial Aid Office will hold a "Money Talks" Budgeting seminar for first-year students in October.
 We strongly suggest that all students who are borrowing money for living expenses attend this seminar.

-Incoming students should bring enough money with them to last until mid-September.
+Incoming students should bring enough money with them to last until early September.
 Even if you are expecting financial aid, you should bring enough money with you to cover "setting up" expenses such as security deposits, utility connection charges, first rent payment, purchase of initial household supplies and food.
 Financial aid for fall living expenses will not be available until approximately ten days after the tuition due date in August.